PacificBiosciences/skera/docs/index.md

-_Skera_ splits [Kinnex](https://www.pacb.com/products-and-services/applications/rna-sequencing/single-cell-rna-sequencing/) PacBio HiFi reads at adapter positions generating segmented reads
-([S-reads](/read-segments)).
-For each input/parent read (e.g. HiFi)
-_skera_ will create multiple bam records, one for each S-read.
+_Skera_ splits [Kinnex](https://www.pacb.com/technology/kinnex/) HiFi reads at adapter positions generating segmented reads ([S-reads](/read-segments)).
+For each input/parent read (e.g. HiFi) _skera_ will create multiple bam records, one for each S-read.
 A parent read can contain many S-reads. _Skera_ has two major functions, split and undo.